-For 2022, the Corporate Performance Scorecard, approved by the Board in late 2021, was revised to comprise two categories with weightings as follows: ESG (35%) and Financial & Operational (65%).
-The ESG category aggregates performance indicators relating to health, safety and environment and human capital, with new metrics related to succession and development, total spill volume and GHG intensity, reflecting the Corporation's commitment to its people, to continuous improvement and to decarbonizing its business.
-The Financial & Operational metrics include free cash flow and continued debt reduction and sustaining bitumen production capacity, reflecting the Corporation's strategic focus on fully utilizing the Christina Lake facility's oil processing capacity of approximately 100,000 barrels per day and achieving its near-term debt target of US\$1.7 billion.
+The Corporation established and received Board approval of its 2022 Corporate Performance Scorecard in late 2021.
+The scorecard was comprised of two broad categories with the following weightings: ESG (35%) and Financial (65%).
+The ESG category aggregated performance indicators relating to health, safety and environment and human capital, with metrics related to diversity, equity and inclusion, reportable spill count and GHG intensity, reflecting the Corporation's commitment to its people, to continuous improvement and to decarbonizing its business.
+The Financial metrics included free cash flow, continued debt reduction and sustaining bitumen production capacity, reflecting the Corporation's strategic focus on fully utilizing the Christina